zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 476.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, it will help you improve your English even faste r.
+Go there to download a Learning Guide for this episode, it will help you improve your English even faste r.

 This episode is called “Taking Chances in Business.”
 It’s a st ory that uses a lot of common vocabulary – business vocabulary in talking about investing and risking your money.
 Let’s get started. > I’ve always been a pretty cautious investor.
 I like my investm ents to be conservative and I usually invest only in sure things.
 Recentl y, though, I’ve been tempted to take more risk.
 > My friend, Bernie, is a very successful fund manager and he  is willing to let me get in on one of his schemes.
 According to Bernie, he ha s a way to take advantage of the current economic climate so that he and  his investors aren’t susceptible to the same market forces affecting other investo rs.
 Barring any significant changes to the current economy, I should be raki ng it in before the end of the year.